 About Haley Manchon

-Last year I worked on my thesis for undergrad, which was concerned with the overwhelming influx of information available today through technology, and more specifically the frustration associated with navigating this information to find some sort of truth within a mass of fiction and bias.
+Last year I worked on my thesis for undergrad, which was concerned with the overwhelming influx of information available today through technology, and more specifically, the frustration associated with navigating this information to find some sort of truth within a mass of fiction and bias.
 I still apply distortion to the figure in search of truth, but that has now become an exploration of process and distorted imagery to provide a truer image of a person’s feelings or experiences.